akhomochkina/Number-Guesser-Game/README.md

 	Play the game:

-	1. set the secret number - set it to known value for now
+	1. generate the secret random number between 1-100
 	2. set the number of guesses -> ceil(log2(100)) if range 1-100

 	do {